zaproxy/zaproxy-website/site/content/docs/testapps/ginnjuiceshop.md

 * 🟠 [CRLF Injection](/docs/alerts/40003/)
 * 🟠 [Content Security Policy (CSP) Header Not Set](/docs/alerts/10038/)

-It will create an HTML file in your CWD containing full details of all of the issues found.
+It will create an HTML report in your CWD containing full details of all of the issues found.

 ### Potential Pitfalls